 Vehicle Accessible Camping Fee: $18.00 per party / night

 BC Senior’s Rate (day after Labour Day to June 14 only): $9.00 per senior party/night.
 Read the User Fees Policy for information on Senior Camping Discounts.

 The change house and pit toilets at the day-use area are wheelchair accessible.
 Two wheelchair accessible pit toilets are located in the campground.

-This park is open year round; a winter camping fee is in place and campers must be self-sufficient.
+This park is open year round.
+Campers must be self-sufficient.